• Skip to primary navigation

 Push Button1

-The circuit functions when the push button is pressed and released.
+This circuit starts working when push button is pressed and then released.

-The 100uF capacitor and the 10M resistor work together to control how long the MOSFET and relay stay active.
+The 100uF capacitor and 10M resistor together decide how long MOSFET and relay stay ON.

-Because of this feature the timing mechanism is closely monitored because the 100uF capacitor cannot discharge through the MOSFET gate.
+Because of this timing is more stable and the 100uF capacitor cannot lose charge through gate.

 Formulas:

-• T (τ) represents the time constant of the circuit in seconds (s).
+• T (τ) is time constant in seconds (s)

-• R represents the resistance of the resistor in ohms Ω, here R = 10MΩ (10 million ohms).
+• R is resistor value in ohms Ω and in this circuit it is R = 10MΩ (10 million ohms)

-• C represents the capacitance of the capacitor in farads F, here C = 100µF (microfarads).
+• C is capacitor value in farads F and here C = 100µF

 Calculation:

-Therefore the time constant of your RC circuit with a 10MΩ resistor and 100µF capacitor is approximately 0.1 seconds.
+So the time constant for 10MΩ resistor and 100µF capacitor is around 0.1 sec.

 How to Build: